Savolainen5/The-Heirs-to-Aquitania/HtA Readme + Changelog.txt

 Feel free to use anything from this mod without asking me.
 Please do attribute it, though.

 **INSTALLATION INSTRUCTIONS**
-Put the folder this file is in, plus the Heirs to Aquitania file with the .mod extension (it might look like a movie file of some kind for you) in your game files' mod folder.
+Put the folder this file is in in your game files' mod folder.
+Take the .mod file (it might look like a movie file of some kind for you) out and have it also be in the mod file next to the Heirs to Aquitania folder.
-If you're using Steam, that's gonna be Programfiles(x86)/Steam/steamapps/common/Victoria 2/mod
+If you're using Steam, the target directry is gonna be Programfiles(x86)/Steam/steamapps/common/Victoria 2/mod.
+So, to be clear, in the end you'll have an Heirs to Aquitania folder and an Heirs to Aquitania .mod file both in your Vic2 mod folder with the aforementioned path.

 Thanks to: